 (EFMP) Exceptional Family Member Program Group Meeting

-The EFMP Group is designed to provide Barksdale AFB "Q" coded families with information about services that may be required or needed.
+Via video/audio.
+Meeting designed to inform families about services that may be required or needed for exceptional family members.
 It is also designed to identify gaps in the EFMP system, allow members to address concerns, seek assistance and more.
-Each support group meeting will have a guest speaker.
-The group meets monthly, join the third Tuesday of the month.

 This class helps participants gain an understanding of the Federal employment process and information about the Federal resume such as format, content and KSAs.
 Participants will receive hands-on experience in finding key words, writing KSAs and using usajobs.gov.